 The number of children commencing the diet each month is limited so if you are interested please speak to your child’s paediatric neurologist and the DTE Service clinical nurse consultant or dietitian.

 Nutrition and Dietetics

 DTE further information:

-Urgent consultations or discussion can be obtained from the on-call consultant or fellow via the Monash Children’s Hospital switchboard on (03) 9594 6666.
+Urgent consultations or discussion can be obtained from the on-call consultant or fellow via the Monash Children’s Hospital main reception on (03) 8572 3000.